-Electrical shock hazard.
-Disconnect power before replacing the CPS-5.
+WARNING Electrical shock hazard.
+Disconnect

-If it is necessary to replace the CPS-5, replace both the rotor and stator / circuit board assembly.
+If it is necessary to replace the CPS-5, replace the entire assembly (both sides).
+See page 34.
 When returning the CPS-5 to the factory for service, include the rotor and stator / circuit board assembly.
 Do not separate the stator or circuit boards from their mounting plates.
 It is recommended that the rotor be held inside the stator with rubber bands and the hex studs be reattached to the mounting plate for protection during shipment.